 Is regenerative medicine covered by my insurance?

-No, at this time, we are not aware of any insurance companies that will pay for stem cells and PRF.
+No, at this time, we are not aware of any insurance companies that will pay for PRF.
 Regenerative medicine is self-pay only.
 If we are contracted with your insurance company, we will bill your insurance for the initial visit with Dr. Martin.
-However, you will be responsible for paying for any stem cell and PRF treatments before your procedure.
+However, you will be responsible for paying for any PRF treatments before your procedure.

 Sometimes.
 Some insurance companies will allow for regenerative medicine treatments to count towards deductibles; some insurance companies do not.
 If this is a deciding factor for you, we ask that you contact your insurance company to find out before scheduling your treatment.

-Does Dr. Martin treat multiple sclerosis, spinal cord injuries, brain injuries, cancer, Alzheimer’s or Parkinson’s with stem cells?
+Does Dr. Martin treat multiple sclerosis, spinal cord injuries, brain injuries, cancer, Alzheimer’s or Parkinson’s?

 What levels of the spine does Dr. Martin treat/inject?

 Dr. Martin treats all levels of the spine, including cervical, thoracic and lumbar.
-She does stem cell and PRF treatments, as well as steroid injections (covered by insurance).
+She does PRF treatments, as well as steroid injections (covered by insurance).